Universal Resources for QAOA and Quantum Annealing: Introduction

 The property of angle concentration in QAOA optimized trajectories is not a new discovery.
-This result has been demonstrated for MaxCut on regular graphs and the Sherringthon-Kirkpatrick model~\cite{Farhi_2022}, and remarkable patterns have been repeatedly reported in multiple studies~\cite{Basso_quantum_2022, Lee_depth_2023, Zhou_PRX20, Akshay_parameter_2021, Claes_2021}.
+This result has been demonstrated for MaxCut on regular graphs and the Sherrington-Kirkpatrick model~\cite{Farhi_2022}, and remarkable patterns have been repeatedly reported in multiple studies~\cite{Basso_quantum_2022, Lee_depth_2023, Zhou_PRX20, Akshay_parameter_2021, Claes_2021}.
 Furthermore, the transfer of angles between problems has also been used in the past among problems of similar families~\cite{Galsa_transferability_2021, Shaydulin_parameter_2023, shaydulin2024, Sureshbabu_2024}, and there is evidence of smooth annealing paths constructed from QAOA optimal parameters~\cite{Zhou_PRX20}.
-However, our work is the first one to demonstrate the universality of these concentrated paths and their connection to continuous QA trajectories, while at the same time identifying the errors of those discretized annealing protocols as quasithermal distributions with tuneable properties, extending our physical interpretation of QAOA~\cite{DiezValle_PRL23, DiezValle_Frontiers2024} to both QAOA and QA simultaneously.
+However, our work is the first one to demonstrate the universality of these concentrated paths - universality defined over the ensembles of dense spin glasses - and their connection to continuous QA trajectories, while at the same time identifying the errors of those discretized annealing protocols as quasithermal distributions with tuneable properties, extending our physical interpretation of QAOA~\cite{DiezValle_PRL23, DiezValle_Frontiers2024} to both QAOA and QA simultaneously.

 The paper is organized as follows.
 In Sec.~\ref{sec_QAOA}, we refresh the main elements of a QAOA circuit and the Hamiltonians over which it is defined.
 Then, in Sec.~\ref{sec:qaoa-with-qa} we introduce a formal connection between QAOA evolution and QA passages, introducing a notion of resource or cost that is common to both protocols.
 Sec.~\ref{sec_qaoacooling} presents a physical analysis of the states created by multilayer QAOA, demonstrating that this circuit acts as a cooling protocol that creates bimodal Boltzmann distributions in energy space.
 This study conveniently provides us with two metrics of ``quality'' of QAOA, in the form of the two temperatures of the distribution---the cold temperature that determines our probability to approximate the ground state, and the hotter temperature for the background noise.
 Sec.~\ref{sec_universalAQCtrajectories} builds on previous results, computing optimal QAOA with different number of layers, over hundreds of different problems with up to $N=20$ qubits.
 This study provides evidence that QAOA optimal parameters converge to universal trajectories that resemble continuous QA passages.
 Sec.~\ref{sec_scalingresources} analyzes these circuits, studying the resources demanded by the QAOA circuits to achieve distributions with progressively lower temperatures, and showing very promising trends.
 We conclude with a summary of the main results and a discussion of future research in Sec.~\ref{sec_conclusions}.